JorjaFox/website/_posts-old-blog/2013-07-18-csi-tweets-the-devil-and-db-russell.md

 https://twitter.com/csiwritersroom/status/357955990454423552

 Oooh!
-Sara's in the <em>teaser</em> -- wait.
-Someone's dead, and Ellie, Brass, Ex-Mrs Brass, and Morgan <em>aren't</em> in that list of people.
+Sara's in the _teaser_ -- wait.
+Someone's dead, and Ellie, Brass, Ex-Mrs Brass, and Morgan _aren't_ in that list of people.
 Uh oh.

 https://twitter.com/csiwritersroom/status/357956401630433280